Former Director, Department of Veterans Affairs, New York Regional Office

 Senior Executive Service, Public Administration, Public Policy, Political Science, American State and Local Government, Bureaucracy, Organization Development, Leadership

-Patricia Amberg-Blyskal is an Assistant Professor at Temple University teaching in the Department of Political Science, and the Master of Public Policy Program.
+Amberg-Blyskal teaches the MPP Capstone course, Policy Analysis Project.
 Pat received a Ph.D. at Temple University in May 2018.
 Her dissertation, Public Pensions: Retrenchment or Investment?
-Evidence from the States, investigates the funding and underfunding of pensions following the 2008 recession.
+Evidence from the States investigates the funding and underfunding of pensions following the 2008 recession.
 Prior to returning to graduate school, Ms. Amberg-Blyskal completed a thirty-year career in federal service.

 Prior to her position as Director, Pat served as the Assistant Director of the New York Regional Office from 1994 to 1998.
 In that role, she served as Chief Operating Officer for the Regional Office and led organizational redesign efforts that resulted in the office receiving the first “Hammer Award” given to any agency by Vice President Gore.
 Pat led the effort to design a “Balanced Scorecard” for evaluating performance which was adopted nationwide by the Veterans Benefits Administration.
 The development of new measures for all operating divisions within a Regional Office resulted in the Office of Management and Budget selecting the New York office to serve as a Pilot Site for Government Performance and Results Act implementation.